Slayer95/aura-bot/FEATURES.md

 - Automatically performs port-forwarding (UPnP)
 - Automatically checks network connectivity
 - Can configure TCP tunneling to host games in PvPGN realms
+- Supports Warcraft III versions 1.21 to 1.29.2
 - Automatically detects Warcraft III location and version
 - Runs simultaneously with the Warcraft III game client
 - May connect to some PvPGN servers with unknown exe version hashes
 - Implements inheritance in PvPGN realms settings ("global_realm")
 - Reconnectable games (GProxy) do not require exclusive ports
 - Reconnectable games can wait for players for as much time as configured
-- Permissionss required by many commands are configurable.
+- Permissions required by many commands are configurable.
+- Maps can be assigned aliases
+- Maps are automatically downloaded from EpicWar and WC3Maps repositories
 - Maps and configs have their names fuzzy-matched
-- Maps can be assigned aliases

 # Hosting:
 - Automatically identifies maps larger than the vanilla map size limit